ringcentral/ringcentral-softphone-ts/README.md

 Conference creation and management use the RingCentral REST API and are outside this SDK's scope, but the SDK can place calls into conferences.
 See the [conference demo project](https://github.com/tylerlong/softphone-invite-agent-to-conference-demo).

+## Limitations

+- Only the most recent registration receives inbound calls when credentials are shared by several instances.
+- Inbound invites do not provide RingCentral telephony session or party IDs.
+- Audio files must already match the selected codec's raw input format.
+- Conference orchestration belongs to the RingCentral REST API, not this SDK.
+- Selecting a custom caller ID is not supported.

 ## Troubleshooting